open-component-model/MPAS/docs/concepts/bootstrap.md

 We will create a CLI tool that can install the necessary controllers, binaries and configurations to set up an MPAS system from scratch.

-The binaries will be installed to the local filesystem, the component will be transferred to a local registry and then the controllers will be deployed in a cluster specified by the user.

 This tool should be capable of running idempotently in an air-gapped environment and should be based on OCM.

 The following controllers will be installed: